Code-Inside/Blog/terms.md

 <li>The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.</li>

 </ul>
-<p>If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Code Inside Blog, he or she may at any time contact our Data Protection Officer or another employee of the controller.
-The Data Protection Officer of the Code Inside Blog or another employee will arrange the restriction of the processing. </p>
+<p>If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Code Inside Blog, he or she may at any time contact the site owner.
+The site owner will arrange the restriction of the processing. </p>
 </li>
 <li><h4>f) Right to data portability</h4>
 <p>Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
 He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.</p>

 <p>Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.</p>

-<p>In order to assert the right to data portability, the data subject may at any time contact the Data Protection Officer designated by the Code Inside Blog or another employee.</p>
+<p>In order to assert the right to data portability, the data subject may at any time contact the site owner.</p>

 </li>
 <li>